KrizKodez/GPONamingStandardBestPractices/Naming Standard.md

 ## Contributing
-All Administrators which using GPOs in their environment are very welcome to help and make the best practices better, more useful or contribute new ideas.
+All Administrators which using GPOs in their environment are very welcome to help and make the naming standard better, more useful or contribute new ideas.

 ## License